WayneMusungu/Delani-Studios/README.md

 ##### Setup Instructions and Installation

-- Clone this repository to a location in your file system. ``
+- Clone this repository to a location in your file system. `git clone https://github.com/WayneMusungu/Delani-Studios.git`
 - Open terminal command line then navigate to the root folder of the application. `Delani-Studio`
 - Open `index.html` on your Browser.